h3abionet/chipimputation/openstack/README.md

 2. Get the OpenStack RC file from the "API Access" pane of the "Access and Security" section mentioned above, source it in your shell, and enter your password.
-3. Write your ssh-key *TO BE FINISHED*
+3. Write your `ssh_keys_config` file which contains the ssh keys that should be allowed to log into the system, and also the `ca.pem` which will be trusted by the swarm (once we actually have TLS working).
 4. Run `./generate_openstack` in this directory and wait for the VMs to be generated
 5. When they have completed, you can log into one of the two manager nodes to start jobs on the docker swarm.
+(See Running jobs using docker below).

 # Installing nextflow